Students can start working on their thesis once they have obtained at least 20 EC for MA courses.

-In order to graduate, students must have completed 40 ec worth of courses and the master’s thesis, consisting of approximately 17,000 words.
+In order to graduate, students must have completed 40 EC worth of courses and the master’s thesis, consisting of 15.000-20.000 words.
 The thesis needs to be written under the supervision of a lecturer affiliated with the Department of Italian Language and Culture and who is a member of LUCAS (Leiden University Centre for the Arts in Society).
 It is evaluated by the supervisor and a second reader (selected by the supervisor and approved by the Exam Board).

 Aim of the Master’s Thesis